AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXWrapper/CAEXParent.md

 CAEXWrapper.CAEXParent Property
 ===============================
-AutomationML 2.1 APIGets the CAEXParent of this instance if it exists.
+Gets the CAEXParent of this instance if it exists.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)